VI. Fees and Registration

 Establishing Legal Residency

 Every entering student is classified as a resident or nonresident of California for tuition purposes.
 U.S. citizens and permanent residents who have come to UCSC from outside the state of California should take steps to establish California residency as soon as possible through the Residence Deputy in the Office of the Registrar.
-Domestic nonresident students must establish California residency by the beginning of their second year.
-The requirements are located in the UC Residence Policy and Guidelines.
+Domestic nonresident students must establish California residency by the beginning of their second year; programs are not responsible for covering nonresident tuition if a domestic student fails to establish residency.
+The requirements are listed in the UC Residence Policy and Guidelines.

 Information on requirements and procedures for establishing legal residency can be found in the Residency section of the Office of the Registrar web page, or contact the Campus Residency Deputy, Office of the Registrar at reg-residency@ucsc.edu.